-Imagine if your body had a built-in alarm bell that warned you of any impending disease.
+Imagine if your Healthy Body had a built-in alarm bell that warned you of any impending disease.
 In the case of diabetes, nature has provided the next best thing: a warning diagnosis known as prediabetes.

 Once referred to as “impaired glucose tolerance,” prediabetes is a condition where blood sugar levels are somewhat higher than normal, but not high enough to start causing damage to the organs.
 Dr. Ian Blumer, a diabetes specialist in Ajax, Ont., says that although the term “prediabetes” may sound a bit fatalistic (because “pre” usually implies a “post”) it does convey an important message: that this condition needs to be addressed.